Information for New Faculty

 Your network account and email are created automatically and your username and password are sent to the staff assistant in your department.
 You have a personal network storage drive and a department shared network storage drive.
 The department staff assistant may be able to help if you need information on how your computer works.

 Your Office365 web access also includes cloud storage and collaboration capacities, and local installation of the Office Suite.
 See the ITS website for a menu of service resources.
-Contact ITS: at its@coloradocollege.edu or 719-389-6449 (or campus extension x6449) to consult on, order, and set up your computer and to answer any tech questions you might have.
+Contact ITS by submitting a work order on the ITS website.
+You must complete the cybersecurity training when ITS sends out the annual training notification.

 Intellectual property and copyright policy